alank976/markdown-resume/index.md

 Internet Computing, OOP, Business Process Management System

 ---
+# Interested Areas & Hobbies
+- Reactive Programming
+  - Spring WebFlux, Reactor
+- Docker and cloud
+  - Went through tutorials in Pluralsight to be ready to embrace new efficient DevOps technology.
+  - Trying docker hub and kubenetes for a toy project
+- Data-intensive computing
+  - Studied big data course during master degree which introduced MapReduce, PigLatin, and Spark;
+  - Completed Kafka online tutorial in Pluralsight
+- Machine Learning
+  - Taking initiative to learn in Courseera and participating side projects to learn with the company community.

+---
 # Extra-Curricular Activities
 ## Quant Finance Lab of CASH Algo Finance Group (CAFG)